IExpress: Overview

 IExpress Wizard interface guides the user through the process of creating a self-extracting package.
 It asks what the package should do: extract files and then run a program, or just extract files.
 It then allows the user to specify a title for the package, add a confirmation prompt, add a license agreement that the end-user must accept in order to allow extraction, select files to be archived, set display options for the progress window, and finally, specify a message to display upon completion.

 If the option to create an archive and run a program is selected, then there will be an additional step, prompting the user to select the program that will be run upon extraction.

 Security

 The self-extracting packages created with IExpress have (inherent) vulnerabilities which allow arbitrary code execution because of the way they handle their installation command and their command line processing.
-Additionally, because of the way Windows User Account Control handles installers, these vulnerabilities allow a privilege escalation.
+Additionally, because of the way Windows User Account Control handles installers, these vulnerabilities allow for privilege escalation.